Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Edgewood Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 1: ACHIEVEMENT: By June 2025, Edgewood Elementary School will increase student performance on STAAR Redesign Grades 3-5 exams in reading and math by at least 5 percentage points in approaches, 5 percentage points in meets, and 5 percentage points in masters.
+Performance Objective 1: ACHIEVEMENT: By June 2026, Edgewood Elementary School will increase student performance on STAAR Grades 3-5 exams in reading and math by at least 5 percentage points in approaches, 7 percentage points in meets, and 5 percentage points in masters.

 2023-24: Reading: 64% (approaches), 37% (meets), 16% (masters); Math: 69% (approaches), 39% (meets), 12% (masters)